 Yes, especially with dynamic rates, but less quickly than with solar panels.

-Sometimes locally or regionally, no national subsidies yet.
+Sometimes locally or regionally, nationwide subsidies are not yet available.

 Can I expand my home battery later?